- National Outreach Director

 An award-winning actress, producer, social activist and philanthropist, Marlo Thomas has been a role model for women and girls since she blazed the trail as television’s first single woman living alone in the hit television series That Girl.

-The eldest child of Danny Thomas, the renowned entertainer and founder of St. Jude Children’s Research Hospital, Marlo proudly serves as National Outreach Director for St. Jude.
+The daughter and eldest child of Danny Thomas, the renowned entertainer and founder of St. Jude Children’s Research Hospital, Marlo proudly serves as National Outreach Director for St. Jude.
 She is the driving force behind countless fundraising and awareness efforts to educate the public about the lifesaving research and treatment being done every day at St. Jude.
 In 2004, she and siblings Terre and Tony Thomas created the St. Jude Thanks and Giving® campaign, which has since become a national holiday tradition.
 In 2014, in recognition of her commitment to the hospital, St. Jude christened its newest building The Marlo Thomas Center for Global Education and Collaboration.
 Hillary Rodham Clinton presided over the ribbon-cutting ceremony.